Meatery1/meatery-retell-callback/CHECKOUT_LINK_FIX.md

 **Changed from:** Direct Twilio SMS → **To:** Klaviyo Event triggering a Flow

 The tool now follows the same pattern as the `send-discount` endpoint:
-1. Creates a Klaviyo event: `"Grace Checkout Link Requested"`
+1. Creates a Klaviyo event: `"Abandoned Checkout Link Sent"`
-2. A Klaviyo Flow (to be created) listens for this event
+2. The existing Klaviyo Flow listens for this event
 3. The Flow sends the SMS/Email to the customer

 ### Solution 2: Auto-Fetch Checkout URL from Shopify ✨